GPS for Fire Management Operations & ICS

 and other incidents.

-For more information on the classroom version of this course, contact Kathie Hansen, GPS Training cadre lead: email@example.com
+For more information on the classroom version of this course, or to request a GPS course curriculum that meets your local units needs, contact Kathie Hansen, GPS Training cadre lead: firstname.lastname@example.org.

 Class Presentations & Exercises: